jasminepahwa17/dynamic-form-buillder/README.md

-a dynamic form builder using React.js.
+A dynamic form builder using React.js.
 The form structure (fields, types, labels, etc.) are be provided as a JSON object.
 Based on this JSON, the form renders with the appropriate fields (text, checkbox, radio, etc.).
 User can add new fields to the form and delete them.